VMrGamer/tedxnuv-website/README.md

 # tedxnuv-website (NOW DEPRECIATED) (https://vmrgamer.github.io/tedxnuv-website/)

-This Official website was developed in 2019 for the TEDxNUV, organized in Navrachana University (Gujarat, India).
+This Official website was developed in 2019 for the TEDxNUV 2019, organized in Navrachana University (Gujarat, India).

 #Developed for TEDxNUV 2019 (The 2nd Iteration of TEDxNUV)